 How to Make Red Velvet Cake

-- The history of the Red Velvet cake dates back to the 1870s, when it was mentioned in a book by a man named Dr. Alvin Wood Chase.
+The history of the Red Velvet cake dates back to the 1870s, when it was mentioned in a book by a man named Dr. Alvin Wood Chase.
 As it turns out, “red” did not originally refer to the color of the cake, rather it referred to the cake’s velvety texture.
 Years later, the cake earned its vibrant namesake during the Great Depression when John A. Adams, whose family owned a food coloring and extract company, began marketing the “reddest” cake ever seen and distributed copies of the recipe to all his customers.
 His recipe included multiple extracts and red food coloring that could be obtained through his company, of course.
-The idea caught on and now there are numerous versions of the Red Velvet Cake.
+The idea caught on and now there are several versions of the original Red Velvet Cake recipe.

 Also See: How to Make Cheesecake Factory White Chocolate Raspberry Truffle Cheesecake, How to Make Cheesecake Factory Wild Blueberry White Chocolate Cheesecake, How to Make Cheesecake Factory Caramel Pecan Turtle Cheesecake, How to Make Cheesecake Factory Snickers Bar Chunks and Cheesecake, How to Make Cheesecake Factory Adam's Peanut Butter Cup Fudge Ripple Cheesecake